trwnh/mastomods/README.md

 ```

 4. **Compile theme assets and restart.** Run `RAILS_ENV=production bundle exec rails assets:precompile` and restart your Mastodon instance for the changes to take effect.

+### To make your own theme:

+1. **Fetch the base files.** You will need, at minimum, the contents of the `.../mfc/` folder.
+It is also recommended to fetch the `.../mods/` folder, as it contains many useful additions to any theme.

+2. **Define your chosen palette.scss.** See `.../linernotes_dark/palette.scss` for commented instructions on how to choose and define your palette's colors.
+I recommend putting this in a subfolder with your `themeName` for organizational purposes (e.g. `.../themeName/palette.scss`), but you can also define this in Step 3 if you don't want multiple palette files and theme folders to be littered all over.

+3. **Create a themeName.scss file.** You can copy `linernotes_dark.scss as a starting point, as it follows the general structure of a theme file.
+In general, you need to import in the following order:

+- `application`: this contains the base styling of the mastodon webapp, before any modifications.
+- `themeName/palette`: this contains the Sass variables that need to be defined before the MFC rules can be applied.
+You can also copy the entirety of palette.scss from Step 2 and insert it at this position if you want less of a mess in file creation, at the expense of a messier themeName.scss.
+- `mfc/mastodonFlat`: this contains the MFC recolorings for foreground, background, and highlight elements.
+- `mfc/variables`: this uses the Sass variables you defined earlier and converts them to CSS variables so that `mastodonFlat` can be applied.
+- `themeName/overrides` (optional): if you have any custom overrides you'd like to make, such as custom backgrounds or replacing assets, it's a good idea to load them via this file.
+- `mods/*` (optional but recommended): import your desired mods.
+Refer to the `.../mods/` folder for a list of available mods.

 ## Instructions for users